savoirfairelinux/jami-project/README.rst

 Dependencies
 ------------

-The Ring installer uses python3.
+The Jami installer uses python3.
 Please make sure it is installed before running it.

 Initialize the repositories
 ---------------------------